When Your Child Reaches Puberty: Answers to Common Questions

 How should I prepare my daughter for her period?

-Getting a period marks a girl’s passage to sexual maturity.
+Getting a period is a normal part of puberty.
 To help make the transition less scary, talk to your daughter about her period BEFORE she gets it.
 Let your daughter know:

 My son often locks himself in his room.
 I think he’s masturbating.
 Should I be worried?

 During puberty, when hormone levels are increasing, interest in sex greatly increases.
 Masturbation (pleasuring oneself sexually) is a common way that both boys and girls explore their sexuality and changing bodies.
 It is very normal and is not harmful to your child.
-Most children and adults don’t like to talk about masturbation.
-But it’s good to let your child know you are available to answer questions.
+But, it can be uncomfortable to talk about masturbation.
+It’s good to let your child know you are available to answer questions.